zip2zip: Inference-Time Adaptive Tokenization via Online Compression: Introduction

-These limitations point to a compelling need for an adaptive tokenization mechanism—one that can dynamically tailor the vocabulary to the input text at inference time, without retraining the model or maintaining separate tokenizers.
-Such a mechanism would allow the model to construct new domain-specific tokens on-the-fly, so to enhance tokenization efficiency.
-However, adaptive tokenization poses architectural challenges, as both the embedding layer and the language modeling head in transformer models~\citep{attention-is-all-you-need} are static matrices tied to a fixed vocabulary size.

-In this paper, we propose \texttt{zip2zip} (with a hat-tip to seq2seq~\citep{seq2seq}), a method that equips LLMs with a dynamic token vocabulary, enabling inference-time token adaptation. \texttt{zip2zip} achieves adaptive tokenization through \textit{continuous vocabulary expansion} at runtime, allowing the model to represent a repeated or domain-specific pattern with a single long token rather than inefficient short tokens.
-This requires modest modifications to both the transformer architecture and the language modeling objective. \texttt{zip2zip} comprises three key components: (1) \textbf{Tokenizer:} an integration of Lempel-Ziv-Welch (LZW) compression\footnote{LZW is the algorithm used in zip compression tool, which inspired the name \texttt{zip2zip}.}~\citep{lzw-welch} into the tokenization process, which continuously merges frequently co-occurring token sequences into reusable longer tokens (hypertokens) at runtime; (2) \textbf{Architecture:} a lightweight encoder added to the transformer that computes embeddings for newly formed tokens on the fly; (3) \textbf{Training:} a compression-aware causal language modeling variant that trains the model directly on LZW-compressed sequences, aligning learning with the inference-time token distribution.
+In this paper, we propose \texttt{zip2zip} (with a hat-tip to seq2seq~\citep{seq2seq}), a novel building block that brings inference-time adaptive tokenization to LLMs. \texttt{zip2zip} comprises three key components: (1) \textbf{LZW tokenizer:} A tokenizer that integrates the Lempel--Ziv--Welch\footnote{LZW is the algorithm used in the ZIP compression tool, which inspired the name \texttt{zip2zip}.} compression algorithm on top of Byte Pair Encoding (BPE)~\citep{lzw-welch}.
+By applying the LZW compression algorithm to the base token sequence—continuously merging frequently co-occurring token sequences into reusable longer tokens (hypertokens)—the resulting tokenization becomes less fragmented and more compact.
+(2) \textbf{Dynamic-embedding architecture:} An augmentation of the transformer architecture with a lightweight encoder that replaces the static embedding matrix, allowing the model to compute embeddings for newly formed hypertokens on the fly.
+(3) \textbf{Pretraining under online token compression:} a variant of causal language modeling that trains the model directly on LZW-compressed sequences, aligning learning with the inference-time (hyper)token distribution.
+The overall process is illustrated in Figure~\ref{fig: figure_1_to_be_or_not_to_be}, which shows how the context window, dynamic vocabulary, and codebook evolve together during decoding.
 The name \texttt{zip2zip} reflects its dual role in achieving compression of both the input tokens (the first \emph{zip}) and output tokens (the second \emph{zip}), thereby jointly improving the efficiency of input encoding and output decoding.
-We finetune \texttt{Phi-3-4B} and \texttt{Phi-3-14B} to support \texttt{zip2zip} using as few as 100M tokens—requiring only 10 and 40 H100 GPU hours, respectively—for effective adaptation.
-The resulting models demonstrate strong inference-time compression capabilities and achieve 20–60\% reductions in both input and output sequence lengths, translating to up to 60\% improvements in end-to-end latency.
+We conduct continued pretraining on \texttt{Phi-3-4B} and \texttt{Phi-3.5-14B} to support \texttt{zip2zip} using as few as 100M tokens.
+The resulting models demonstrate strong inference-time compression capabilities across various domains, achieving 15–40\% reductions in sequence length and up to 40\% improvements in end-to-end latency.